buskod21/OAC_Historical_Research_Data_Explorer_App/README.md

 <!-- badges: end -->

 The goal of DataExplorer is to enable user to explore and visualize historical data from the Borealis database.
-The app enables user to visualize the metadata for the data, check the structure of raw data, see some basic descriptive statistics and plot the data.
+The app enables users to visualize the metadata for the data, check the structure of raw data, see some basic descriptive statistics and plot the data.